byverdu/rock-paper-scissors/README.md

 #### Task 2

 Deploy the application to Heroku.
-Have two separate deployment targets:
+Have two separate deployment targets: Stagging and Production.

-1- stagging
-2- production

 So you will have two apps on Heroku that you will be deploying to and three git remotes **(origin, stagging production)**